-If you are a big goal-setter, you know the value of creating S.M.A.R.T. goals for all of your endeavors.
+If you are a big goal-setter, you are already researching how to set blog goals for beginner bloggers.
+Obviously, you may already know the value of creating S.M.A.R.T. goals for all of your endeavors.
 But what if the project is so new to foreign to you that you don't even know where to start?
 I struggled to find very many resources on blog goals for beginners, which made it hard so set my own new blog goals.

 Disclosure: This post may contain affiliate links.
 If you find my content valuable and make a purchase through one of my links, I will make a commission at no additional cost to you, which helps me keep this blog going, so I can help you even more!
 I only recommend products I trust and/or use myself, and all opinions expressed are my own.
 Read full disclaimer here.

 Why Beginner Bloggers Struggle to Set Blog Goals

 When you play a sport, you know that your goals to get better include being faster, stronger, and more accurate.
 If you play music, the goal is to memorize the notes and learn more difficult pieces as you go.